Graco 4Ever All-in-1 Car Seat

 - Fits small babies well

-- Converts easily to high-back and backless booster mode
+- Converts easily to highback and backless booster mode

 - Easy-to-remove cover